Universal Single-Server Blind Quantum Computation for Classical Clients: Preliminaries

-The technology of entanglement swapping~\cite{Zukowski,Pan,Bose,Polking,Ma} in our protocol, which is also used in the triple-sever protocol, plays a crucial role.
-As one of the most significant technology of quantum mechanic, entanglement swapping is an essential resource of quantum information application, such as quantum teleportation~\cite{Bennett,Lu}, quantum dense coding~\cite{Nielsen}, quantum repeaters~\cite{Briegel,Duan}, and quantum cryptography~\cite{Zhang,Xiu}.
-Entanglement swapping allows two or more independent entangled systems to build up entanglement to each other by switching their photons.
-We will harness the measurement result of the swapping of two EPR pairs and the state of entangled pairs after measurement in this protocol.
+The technology of entanglement swapping~\cite{Zukowski,Pan,Bose,Polking,Ma} is used in our protocol, as well as in the triple-sever protocol.
+As one of the most significant technology of quantum mechanics, entanglement swapping is an essential resource of quantum information, which was used in quantum dense coding, quantum teleportation~\cite{Bennett,Lu}, quantum cryptography~\cite{Zhang,Xiu}, and quantum repeaters~\cite{Briegel,Duan}.
+Entanglement swapping allows two or more independent systems to build up entanglement with each other by switching their photons.